Stuycs-K/Systems-Lab10-StructFile-Template/README.md

 The data is entered into stdin in the format:  Year Population Borough

+`1999 24025 The Bronx`

+NOTE: The borough is last, so that you can have spaces in the name such as Staten Island or The Bronx.

 Update the entry in the data file (not the csv).

 ## -update_data